Gricha/website/website/posts/cubicles-for-agents.md

 ### Tip 1 - Simple CLI

 We've built a simple CLI for ourselves long time ago.
 We use it for ourselves because it helps us dump whatever intricacies of running a service are into config files.
-For each service I can run `subroutine dev <service>` and it's there.
+For each service I can run `subroutine dev <service>` and it starts.

 This works pretty well with coding agents.
 We provide it instructions on what the CLI can do and usually that's enough.